Import jQuery

 If you doubt this, consider the anti-Zionist far-left Jews who, when reading the Torah, will skip over or mumble parts of the Torah that promise the land of Israel to Jews:

 In their case, they are not pronomian.
 They may pay lip service to the Torah, but their application of it omits the central parts of the Torah where God gives the land to Israel.
-Some practice a form of airy spiritual, feelings-based Judaism that is embarrassed by the actual text of the Torah.
+Some practice a form of airy spiritual, feelings-based Judaism (tikkun olam-ify everything!) that is embarrassed by the actual text of the Torah.
 But mostly, it's people whose lives don't conform to the Bible in meaningful ways.
 Typically, their lives are not much different than the lives of secular non-Jews.
 None of it can be described as pronomian in practice.

 If we pronomian Christians claim to take the Torah seriously, we must accept that God has promised the land of Israel to Abraham, Isaac, and Jacob.